defaultxr/cl-patterns/README.md

 * src/supercollider.lisp - code to interface cl-patterns with the [cl-collider](https://github.com/byulparan/cl-collider) library.
 * src/cl-collider-extensions.lisp - a few additions to the cl-collider library for ease of use and cl-pattern interfacing.
-* src/supercollider-example.lisp - example code to get started with the `cl-collider` library.
 * src/sc-compatibility.lisp - patterns that are 100% compatible with SuperCollider's (unlike the ones in patterns.lisp which aren't guaranteed to be).

 * src/incudine.lisp - code to interface cl-patterns with [incudine](https://github.com/titola/incudine).